ibexa/documentation-developer/docs/search/criteria_reference/product_search_criteria.md

 # Product Search Criteria reference

-Product Search Criteria are part of [Search Criteria](search_criteria_reference.md) and they are supported only by Product Search.
+Product Search Criteria are supported only by Product Search.

 Search Criterion let you to filter product by specific attributes, for example: color, availability, price etc.